Engineering Notes by Oriental Motor

 Learn more about the differences between servo motors and stepper motors

-• Calculate required torque, load inertia, and speed by using our motor sizing tool.
+• Calculate the required torque, load inertia, and speed by using our motor sizing tool.

 • Select a motor that can satisfy the application's torque, load inertia, and speed requirements.

-• Select a motor or a motor and driver series that satisfies other application requirements, such as electromagnetic brake or networking capabilities.
+• Select a motor or a motor and driver combination that satisfies other application requirements, such as stop accuracy, speed range, electromagnetic brake control, or networking capabilities.

 This blog post provides a general understanding of the many types of AC/DC motors in the market.
 In addition to performance differences, quality, cost, product breadth, lead times, and support can also be deciding factors.
-Finding a motor supplier that can guarantee quality performance, provide expert support for a wide range of products, and ship with reasonably short lead times is important.
+Finding a quality motor supplier that can guarantee performance, provide expert support for a wide range of products, and ship reliably can also be important.

 Ready for a little practice?
 Which type of motor would you use for these applications?